hypergraphql/hypergraphql/sources/tutorial.md

 <br>

 Note that the schema below is in fact SKOS-generic, in the sense that it is suitable for exposing any SKOS taxonomy, not only AGROVOC.
 However, since HyperGraphQL is not able to infer any new relationships by its own, it has to be ensured that the relevant inferences are materialized in advance.
-For instance, since the AGROVOC taxonomy originally does not contain any `skos:narrower` relationships (only their inverses `skos:broader` are present) these have to be first included explicitly in the RDF graph.
+For instance, since the AGROVOC taxonomy originally does not contain any `skos:narrower` relationships (only their inverses, `skos:broader`, are present) these have to be first included explicitly in the RDF graph.

 ```